 Nine years ago, thanks to a small team of supportive parents, WSCS established a school garden, which has become a powerful teaching tool in our learning landscape.
 Over the years, it has become a wonderful way to use the schoolyard as a classroom, reconnect students with God’s created world, and learn where food comes from.

-Thanks to God’s blessing through community support at the February 2020 school auction WSCS raised funds for our Outdoor Education program, with the majority of the funds going towards building a hoop house on our campus.
-This hoop house will serve to increase the growing season providing more access to fresh fruits and veggies to our daycare, community, and local Northwest Food Pantry.
+Thanks to God’s blessing through community support at the February 2020 school auction WSCS raised funds for our Outdoor Education program, with the majority of the funds going towards building a greenhouse on our campus.
+This greenhouse will serve to increase the growing season providing more access to fresh fruits and veggies to our daycare, community, and local Northwest Food Pantry.
 We have a professional contractor that will be overseeing the structure’s high-quality construction.
 In addition, we continue to partner with Blandford Nature Center Farm as we grow from their expertise.

-WSCS now is working to support the efforts of the Urban Agriculture Committee, as there’s a need to change city policy to allow for our hoop house construction.
+WSCS is working to support the efforts of the Urban Agriculture Committee, as there’s a need to change city policy to allow for growing structures.
 The good news is that thanks to the work of this committee, there is a plan in place to present urban agriculture policy recommendations to the city.
-The sad news is that our hoop house construction will be put on hold until the city’s policy is changed.
+The sad news is as we have been navigating this path, it has taken us some time to navigate the process.
 Keep reading, there’s a way that you can help!

 Even though this wouldn’t have been the path of our choosing, we’re excited to be working towards positive change in our city.
 We’re hoping to shine a light for Jesus as we work with others in our community.